MicrosoftDocs/sdk-api/sdk-api-src/content/webauthn/ns-webauthn-webauthn_rp_entity_information.md

 ## -description

+Information about the Relying Party entity.

 ## -struct-fields

 ### -field dwVersion

+Version of this structure, to allow for modifications in the future.
+This field is required and should be set to **CURRENT_VERSION**.

 ### -field pwszId

-Identifier for the relying party.
+Identifier for the Relying Party.
 This field is required.

 ### -field pwszName

+Contains the friendly name of the Relying Party, such as "Acme Corporation", "Widgets Inc", or "Contoso".
+This field is required.

 ### -field pwszIcon

+Optional URL pointing to the Relying Party's logo.

 ## -remarks

 ## -see-also